 PROJECT IV AND AMX

 In October 1965, as the Rogue took shape, Chuck Mashigan’s advanced styling studio developed a design study for a sporty two-seat fastback coupe, also based on the Rambler American platform.
 Teague dubbed it “AMX,” for American Motors Experimental.
 Although there were no specific plans for production, the AMX was an appealing design and had a strong influence on the development of the pony car project.

 Because the pony car was a considerable departure from anything AMC had done before — the company’s only previous sports car, the 1951-1954 Nash-Healey, was neither designed nor engineered in house — Teague proposed exhibiting prototypes of the AMX and other advanced styling studies, to show the public that AMC was moving in a new direction.

-Bob Evans became a strong supporter of that idea, which culminated in an extravagant traveling auto show called Project IV, shown in 10 North American cities in 1966.
-Project IV showcased four concept cars, including a non-running model of the AMX; a longer 2+2 coupe called AMX II, designed by freelance stylist Vince Gardner; a four-door sedan called Cavalier with interchangeable doors and fenders; and a two-door coupe called Vixen, which looked a great deal like the later AMC Hornet.
+Bob Evans became a strong supporter of that idea, which culminated in an extravagant traveling auto show called Project IV, which toured 10 North American cities in 1966.
+Project IV showcased four concept cars, including a non-running model of the AMX; a longer 2+2 coupe called AMX II, designed by freelance stylist Vince Gardner; a cute and clever four-door sedan called Cavalier with interchangeable doors and fenders; and a two-door coupe called Vixen that looked a great deal like the later AMC Hornet.
 Teague subsequently commissioned the Italian coachbuilder Vignale to build a full-size running prototype of the two-seat AMX, which replaced the fiberglass model in the later Project IV exhibitions.